Community Grant Projects

 Headshot of a man in a blue flannel shirt associated with Work Proudly

-A program piloted by the Claire's Place Foundation, Work Proudly provides adults with CF and caregivers with job training and equipment to gain the skills necessary to be competitive in the job market and acquire flexible, work-from-home employment.
+From Claire's Place Foundation, the Work Proudly Program provides adults with CF and caregivers with job training and equipment to advance their professional skillsets and acquire flexible, work-from-home employment.
+Referrals for the program must be submitted by a member of the patient’s care team through the Claire’s Place Foundation website.

 Share this article